starship/starship/docs/fr-FR/config/README.md

 | symbol    |           | Reflète la valeur de l'option `symbol` |
 | style\* |           | Reflète la valeur de l'option `style`  |

-\* : Cette variable ne peut être utilisée que comme partie d'une chaîne de style
+\*: This variable can only be used as a part of a style string

 ## Temps d'exécution

-Le module `cmd_duration` montre le temps qu'a pris la dernière commande a pris pour s'exécuter.
-Le module ne sera affiché que si la commande a pris plus de deux secondes, ou si la valeur de configuration `min_time` existe.
+The `cmd_duration` module shows how long the last command took to execute.
+The module will be shown only if the command took longer than two seconds, or the `min_time` config value, if it exists.

-::: attention, n'accrochez pas la trappe DEBUG en Bash
+::: warning Do not hook the DEBUG trap in Bash

-Si vous utilisez starship en `bash`, n'accrochez pas `DEBUG` après avoir exécuté `eval $(starship init $0)`, ou ce module **cassera**.
+If you are running Starship in `bash`, do not hook the `DEBUG` trap after running `eval $(starship init $0)`, or this module **will** break.

 :::

-Les utilisateurs de Bash qui ont besoin de fonctionnalité pré-exec peuvent utiliser [rcaloras's bash_preexec framework](https://github.com/rcaloras/bash-preexec).
-Définissez simplement les array `preexec_functions` et `precmd_functions` avant d'éxécuter `eval $(starship init $0)`, puis procédez comme d'habitude.
+Bash users who need preexec-like functionality can use [rcaloras's bash_preexec framework](https://github.com/rcaloras/bash-preexec).
+Simply define the arrays `preexec_functions` and `precmd_functions` before running `eval $(starship init $0)`, and then proceed as normal.

 ### Options